Will.i.am Music Group

-will.i.am Music Group is a vanity label founded by music artist will.i.am of Black Eyed Peas.
-Popular artists that were signed to the label other than will.i.am or Black Eyed Peas include Fergie, Macy Gray, Cheryl, and Sérgio Mendes.
-Initially based with Interscope Records, it was moved to A&M Records in 2003 before being moved back to Interscope in 2007.
-The label is now distributed under Epic Records beginning in 2020.
+will.i.am Music Group is a vanity label founded by rapper and record producer will.i.am of the Black Eyed Peas in 1998.
+The label serves as the distributor of releases for him and the group, as well as Fergie as a solo act, Macy Gray, Cheryl, and Sérgio Mendes.
+Initially an imprint of Interscope Records, it was moved to A&M Records (under the name of Interscope) in 2003 before being moved back to Interscope in 2007.
+Since 2020, the label is an imprint of Epic Records.